Mirakek/ArmedRobot/README.md

 # ArmedRobot
 Robot with Mecanum Wheels using Arduino.

 This project consists of building a robot controlled through a pre-made phone app from HTM through MIT App Inventor.
+We later sold the robot for a nice profit :)

 # Robot Diagram